Markham & Co.: Company sale

 In 1925, Charles Paxton Markham reconstituted his company as part of the Staveley Coal and Iron Company ensuring its future.
 The following year, Charles Paxton Markham died and ownership of the company changed again.
 By 1937, the firm had been bought by Sheffield-based steel makers and engineers John Brown & Company for £50,000, the Chesterfield works continuing operations as before.
 John Brown was taken over by Trafalgar House, who also owned the Cleveland Bridge & Engineering Company.
 Trafalgar House was subsequently taken over by the Kvaerner Group of Norway in 1996.
 The works was closed by Kvaerner in 1998 and the site redeveloped for housing following a sale by the firm who took over John Brown's parent company.

-The company is now merged with former Trafalgar House engineering subsidiary Davy in Sheffield to form Davy Markham, and specialises in large engineering fabrications and machining works, from the Davy site in Sheffield.
+In 2006 Markham's merged with former Trafalgar House engineering subsidiary Davy in Sheffield to form Davy Markham, specialising in large engineering fabrications and machining works, from the Davy site in Sheffield.
 Davy Markham worked on the fabrication of the "B of the Bang" sculpture installed outside the City of Manchester Stadium in Manchester, England.
 This was the tallest sculpture in the UK until it was dismantled.

-Effective 15 February 2019, the Joint Administrators have completed the sale of the Intellectual Property of Davy Markham Limited to Hepburn Engineering Inc.
+In February 2018 Davy Markham went into administration after getting into financial difficulties.
+After a brief period of trading while in administration, its employees were made redundant.
+The company was dissolved in June 2021.